The Passion of the Jew

 In the episode, Kyle finally sees the blockbuster movie The Passion of the Christ and admits that Cartman has been right about the Jewish people all along.
 After Stan and Kenny see and hate the film, they angrily pursue Mel Gibson to get their money back.
+Cartman then uses the film's antisemitic message as an excuse to start his own Neo-Nazi movement disguised as a fan club for the movie.

 Plot

-The boys are playing Star Trek in Cartman's mother's new minivan and, as usual, the anti-Semitic Cartman insults Kyle's Jewish heritage.
-Cartman dares Kyle to watch The Passion of the Christ, the box-office success which Cartman cites as proof that everybody hates the Jews.
+The boys are playing Star Trek in Cartman's mother's new minivan and, as usual, the antisemitic Cartman insults Kyle's Jewish heritage.
+Cartman dares Kyle to watch The Passion of the Christ, the blockbuster film which Cartman cites as proof that everybody hates the Jews, he states that he saw the film 34 times and states there is one scene in the film where the Jews had a chance to save Jesus, but they let Barabbas go free instead and laughed about it.
 Kyle sees the film and is horrified by its violent depiction of how Jesus was tortured and crucified.
-Kyle feels intense guilt and has nightmares in which he and other Jews laugh while killing Jesus.
+He feels intense guilt and has nightmares in which he and other Jews laugh while killing Jesus.
 He tells Cartman that he was "right all along" about the Jews; overjoyed, Cartman prays to a poster of The Passions director Mel Gibson and vows to dedicate his life to promoting the film and "organiz[ing] the masses ... to do thy bidding".
-Meanwhile, Stan and Kenny watch The Passion and hate it.
-Declaring it a "snuff film", they demand their eighteen dollars back from the theater, but are told that they can only get their money back from Gibson.
+Meanwhile, Stan and Kenny also see The Passion and hate it.
+Declaring it a "snuff film", they demand their eighteen dollars back from the theater, but are told that they can only get their money back from Gibson himself.

-Attempting to contact Gibson, Stan and Kenny telephone the head of the Mel Gibson Fan Club—Cartman, who yells at them for disliking the film, but lets slip that Gibson lives in Malibu.
+Attempting to contact Gibson, Stan and Kenny telephone the head of the Mel Gibson Fan Club — Cartman, who yells at them for disliking the film, but lets slip that Gibson lives in Malibu.
 Stan and Kenny make their way there.
-Meanwhile Cartman dresses in a brown Hitler-esque uniform and hosts a fan club meeting in his backyard.
+Meanwhile, Cartman dresses in a brown Hitler-esque uniform, practicing by speaking to the mirror: "Töten sie die Juden.
+Wir können nicht still stehen bis sie alle tot sind" ("Kill the Jews.
+We can't stand still until they're all dead") then hosts a fan club meeting in his backyard.
 The attendees have gathered to celebrate The Passion, which they say helped them rediscover Christianity.
-Cartman suggests that each attendee take one more person to see the film before they begin what he refers to as "the cleansing"—the fan club members obliviously agree.
+Cartman tells them: "Now, we all know why we're here, and I believe we all know what needs to be done.
+But, I think it's best we don't talk out loud about it until we have most of them on the trains heading to the camps."
+He suggests that each attendee take one more person to see the film before they begin what he refers to as "the cleansing" — the fan club members obliviously agree.